kotfu/ksc/README.md

     $ ksc -h

-There are several command line options to modify the output:
+There are several command line options to modify the output.
 The `-ms` or `--modifier-symbols` options output the modifers as unicode symbols:

     $ ksc -ms shift command u
     ⇧⌘U

 Apple says you should include a plus sign between symbols, but I think that it looks ugly, so that's not the default.
 If you want it, add the `-p` or `--plus-sign` when using `-ms`:

     $ ksc -ms -p shift command u
     ⇧+⌘+U

 You can also have the modifier symbols output as their ASCII representation by using the `-ma` or `--modifier-ascii` options:

     $ ksc -ma shift command u
     $@U

+The `-k` or `--key-symbols` argument causes all keys to be output as their symbol, instead of their name.
+Makes most sense when used with `-ms`:

+    $ ksc -ms -k control option pageup
+    ⌃⌥⇞

+The `-c` or `--clarify-keys` outputs some less-readable keys as names and symbols, instead of just symbols.
+This setting is ignored if you use `-k`.
+Here's you can see the difference when you use `-c`:

+    $ ksc command .
+    Command-.
+    $ ksc -c command .
+    Command-Period (.)

 ## The Hyper Key